dmelichar-tgm/csv_tools/README.rst

 Requirements
 ############

+It is recommended to use the provided Virtual Development Environment for the entire project.
+For this, the only requirements you have is a functional **vagrant** installation as well as **XQuartz** if you're on OSX.
+You can set up PyCharm to use the virtual machine's interpreter, see `here <https://www.jetbrains.com/pycharm/help/configuring-remote-python-interpreters.html>`_.

 You will need a functional **Python3** installation.
 Using a `VirtualEnv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ is never wrong.

 For the Jenkins part, you'll need a functional Vagrant installation.

 Installation
 ############